noordwind/Collectively.Api/README.md

 Now you should be able to access the service under the [http://localhost:5000](http://localhost:5000).

-Please note that the following solution will only run the API which is merely one of the many parts required to run properly the whole Coolector system.
+Please note that the following solution will only run the HTTP API which is merely one of the many parts required to run properly the whole Coolector system.

 **Configuration**
 ----------------